 The state takes a threat to suicide very seriously.
 We should all take these threats seriously.
 If there is a real danger, then please get the help that you need.
 However, if a person is using a threat to manipulate the way you feel or the way you act, there is no reason to allow that.
 If someone is throwing around words about ending their life or that everybody would be better off without them, call them on it.
 Make them accept accountability for their words.
 Tell them that you’ll take them seriously and if they mean it then you’ll call 911 and explain what will happen to them when the call is made, and tell them that if they don’t mean it, then they shouldn’t say it.
 Sometimes we need a reality check to understand that our words matter.

 I invite you to be the person that offers a ladder to someone who is trapped inside a deep, dark hole.
 I invite you to learn more about how a person can become happy again.
-I invite you to learn about the Hope for Healing Program, emotional first aid kit, Pathway to Happiness, etc.
+I invite you to learn about the Hope for Healing Program, emotional first aid kit, Pathway to Happiness, 30 Days to Alleviate Depression, etc.